jarodh-f/HeltecWiKi/news/2025-heltec-maker-contest/2025-heltec-maker-contest.md

 <!--truncate-->

-Calling all tinkerers, hackers, makers, and dreamers from around the world!
-The first global Heltec Maker Contest is here—time to unleash your wildest ideas.
+Calling all tinkerers, hackers, and makers from around the world!
+The first global Heltec Maker Contest is here—time to showcast your wildest ideas and excellent projects.

-If you’ve ever dreamed of turning your ideas into real, show-stopping tech, this is your stage.
-Alpha prototype or polished project, solo or team effort—we want to see your boundary-breaking creativity with Heltec hardware.
+If you've got a brilliant idea, a fascinating discovery, or an interesting setup in special scenario- this is your stage.
+Whether it's an alpha prototype or polished project, solo or team effort-we want to see your creativity with Heltec hardware.
 ![Overview](img/01.png)
 <!-- truncate -->